W0823713/AryaBookStore/AryaBookStore/README.txt

 - Start Date: 1st November 2023
 - 05:57 PM: Added a new folder named it repository, added a new iteam of type interface to the folder and named it IRepository.cs, Implemented the class that implemented the repository.

+- 06:00 PM: Implemented the class that implements the repository.
+Included using statements and viewed potential fixes.

+- 06:10 PM: Created individual repos for cateogry Category.cs and ICategory.cs, Later modified them.